erkin-personal/docs/how-to/manage-dns-in-your-network.md

     Only MacOS, Windows 10+, and Linux running `systemd-resolved` support nameservers with only match domains.
 For a better experience, we recommend setting at least a nameserver group without match domains to be applied to the `All` group.
 </Note>
 #### Mark match domains as search domains
-Marking a match domain as search domains configures the peers to use only hostnames to perform FQDN queries. e.g. `ping host-a` instead of `ping host-a.netbird.cloud`.
+Marking a match domain as search domains configures the peers to use only hostnames to perform FQDN queries. e.g. `ping host-a` instead of `ping host-a.Netzilo.cloud`.
 <Note>
-    Marking a match domains as search domains feature is available in NetBird [v0.24.0](https://github.com/netbirdio/netbird/releases) or later.
+    Marking a match domains as search domains feature is available in Netzilo [v0.24.0](https://github.com/Netziloio/Netzilo/releases) or later.
 </Note>
 #### Distribution groups
 Distribution defines that peers that belong to groups set in this field will receive the nameserver configuration.